 Answer 2: Male lions watch the cubs while mothers hunt.
 All the mothers care for and feed babies – even those that aren’t their own.

 Answer 3: Yes, they eat wild melons when water is scarce in order to get moisture and avoid dehydration.

 Question 4: Do Lions live together or Alone?

 Answer 4: Lions live together and are very social.
 A family of Lions is called a Pride.
-The Pride is headed by a dominant female member.
+The Pride is headed by a dominant female member when hunting.